G-B-FutureMartian/CaveExplorer/README.md

 This project aims to have as few as possible dependencies, but(unless you play alone after ignoring the installer and commenting out some code) there will be some dependencies.
 Currently, the only dependency will be Flask, a library for creating servers.
 These servers will be local only, and everything you do should be away from prying eyes.
 I say should because chances are that if you found this program, you probably can code in
-Python, so, if you edit this ode you are at your own risk.
+Python, so, if you edit this code you are at your own risk.